Strawberry Shortcake: Berry in the Big City

-Strawberry Shortcake: Berry in the Big City is an animated children's web series based on the Strawberry Shortcake franchise, produced by WildBrain Studios and aired on YouTube on September 18, 2021 and later on Family Jr. on October 17 in Canada.
+Strawberry Shortcake: Berry in the Big City is a Canadian children's animated web series based on the Strawberry Shortcake franchise, produced by WildBrain Studios and premiered on YouTube on September 18, 2021 and later on Family Jr. on October 17 in Canada.
 The series follows an aspiring baker Strawberry who arrives in Big Apple City to get her big break and has adventures with new friends.

 Synopsis

-Strawberry travels to Big Apple City, where all the biggest names in baking go to get their break.
-Along with her cute cat, Custard, she teams up with her new friends – Orange Blossom, Lime Chiffon, Lemon Meringue, and Blueberry Muffin – as well as their lovable pets.
-Together, the entrepreneurial girls run their fabulous food trucks and enjoy daily adventures filled with laughter and singing as they strive to bake the world a better place.
+Strawberry moves to Big Apple City, a common location for bakers starting their careers.
+Accompanied by her cat, Custard, she works alongside Orange Blossom, Lime Chiffon, Lemon Meringue, and Blueberry Muffin, along with their pets.
+The group operates food trucks and bakes goods together.